 Loud and laughing, all six fellas walked into the room with their tuxes in hand, ready to get ready for a friend's big day.
-I sat on the bed, silent as could be, trying to remain unnoticed while these amazing friends yelled at each other, laughed and wondered how the hell the little tux pocket pouf was supposed to work.

 The phrase "This isn't happening" got thrown around a bit, mainly in jest after the groom thought his tux lacked a pair of pants.